cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 Whereas, in the `pkill -H` case:

-- No signals are sent -- services keep running safely
+- No signals are sent, and services keep running safely
 - logrotate fails immediately with exit code 1
 - Monitoring alerts surface the failed rotation
 - Engineers investigate why handlers are missing